henrythuler/notus_dapp/docs/daily/daily-tests-02.md

 **5. Problemas encontrados**

 Encontrei um problema no endpoint `/wallets/address`, onde mesmo passando o parâmetro eip7702 com o valor false, ele considerava o valor do salt e retornava a mensagem: "Salt has no effect on EIP7702 wallets as the address is the EOA itself.
 Remove salt if you want to use EIP7702.".
+O workaround foi remover o parâmetro eip7702 dos query params, assim o endpoint retornou a resposta esperada.

 ---